kenny-zetaris/Documentation/Platform-VM/01registration-process.rst

 Activate
 -------------

-Activate is required for Zetaris to assign an authorize code which unlocks the software and starts the evaluation process.
+Activation is required for Zetaris to assign an authorize code which unlocks the software and starts the evaluation process.

  * Follow the ``Register this product`` link to display the registration page shown below.
  * Fill in your ``name`` and ``email address`` and click the submit button.

-Once the activate is completed an authorize code will be emailed to you within 24 hours
+Once the activation is completed an authorize code will be emailed to you within 24 hours

 .. figure::  img/registration.png
    :align:   center